 Idealware, a 501(c)(3) nonprofit, provides impartial, thoroughly-researched, and easy-to-understand resources to help nonprofits use technology to create greater social impact in our communities.
 Idealware’s publications, assessments, and training can save you time and money by providing guidance that gives you the knowledge and confidence you need to decide what’s best for your organization.

 We come from virtually every continent, and we share a vision in which individuals are empowered to improve their everyday lives.
 We seek a legal environment that strengthens civil society, advances the freedoms of association and assembly, fosters philanthropy, and enables public participation around the world.

 In 2010, legal staff at the David and Lucile Packard Foundation, Bill & Melinda Gates Foundation, The William and Flora Hewlett Foundation and Gordon and Betty Moore Foundation (collectively the “Foundations”) joined together to develop a comprehensive training program on legal issues in grantmaking.
 The goal of this collaboration is to create online, web-based trainings to supplement existing in-person training programs.
 As a result, the Foundations developed Learn Foundation Law, a free first-of-its-kind resource for private foundations (and others who are interested), to host e-trainings and tools related to the basic legal rules for private foundations.

-LearnPhilanthropy is a marketplace of knowledge and tools designed to help you: Be more successful in your current role and your career path, Introduce newcomers to the field and guide learning within your organization, and Learn together with field leaders and peers, and keep up on emerging trends.
+LearnPhilanthropy is a marketplace of knowledge and tools for grantmaker learning designed to help: Grantmakers be more successful in their current role and career path, Introduce newcomers to the philanthropic field and guide learning within organizations, and Grantmakers learn together with field leaders and peers, and keep up on emerging trends.